Titantek/ada-outlier-datastory/content.md

 | **Real win (5197)** | 3943 | 1254 |
 | **Real defeat (1888)** | 1019 | 869 |

-First, the ROC AUC gives us a value of 0.67, showing sensibly better performance than a random classifier.
+First, the ROC AUC gives us a value of 0.67, showing reasonable better performance than a random classifier.
 Second, the macro-averaged F1-score is 0.61 and the balanced accuracy is 0.68.
-The main reason between this reserved performance is the difficulty that has the model to identify defeats.
+The main reason for this reserved performance is the difficulty that the model has to identify defeats.
 Indeed, the specificity is only 0.46!
-So if we have a game lost, the model classifies as such only 46% of the time.
+So if we have a lost game, the model classifies it as such only 46% of the time.
 The recall is a bit better with 0.76.
 The precision is 0.79.
-It means that if the model classify a game as a win, there is 4 chances over 5 that the prediction is correct.
+It means that if the model classifies a game as a win, there is 4 chances out of 5 that the prediction is correct.
 However, when the model classifies a game as a defeat, it is correct only 41% of the time!
-This is due to the unbalance between the number of wins and defeats among the samples as mentioned previously.
+This is due to the imbalance between the number of wins and defeats among the samples as mentioned previously.

 <div class="chat">
    <div class="Marty">